-It is set on the left of the Imphal-Diampur road, Kohima War cemetery is a famous attraction of the place.
-The cemetery is devoted to 10,000 allied soldiers who sacrificed their lives throughout the japanese invasion of World War-II. it’s a symbolic memorial, that commemorates the recollections of the officers that died throughout the war.
+It is set on the left of the Imphal-Dimapur road, Kohima War cemetery is a famous attraction of the place.
+The cemetery is devoted to 10,000 allied soldiers who sacrificed their lives throughout the Japanese invasion of World War-II. it’s a symbolic memorial, that commemorates the recollections of the officers that died throughout the war.

 The Battle of Kohima